 If you or your children are into pin trading, be sure to bring them along on your trip to Aulani and trade pins with cast members.
 It’s a great chance to get some special pins that not everyone may see.

 There is an important story about the Menehune at Aulani.
-You can go on a Menehune Hunt around the resort – simply go the Pau Hana Community Hall to check out little interactive iPods that will lead you around with clues.
-It’s a must do activity each and every year.
+You can go on a Menehune Hunt around the resort – simply go to the Pau Hana Community Hall to check out little interactive iPods that will lead you around with clues.
+It’s a must-do activity every year.

 Check out a Disney DVD from the Pau Hana Community Hall and kick back in your room to enjoy some family time.

 Aulani is perfectly situated on a secluded corner of the island with four lagoons that offer protection from the open ocean.
 Walk them, run them, love them.
 They offer so many benefits to the area!

 Go on a scavenger hunt along the Waikolohe Stream

 I will have a full post on this soon, but be sure you look for animal shapes in the rocks along the stream.
 Keep your mind open, and more will appear.

 We stay a week, and that means 2-3 movies throughout our stay.
 Look at your daily ‘Iwa for movie title and location.